tikv/rfcs/text/2021-04-23-builtin-gc-worker.md

 2. `Transaction Safepoint`

     TiKV and TiFlash guarantee that no read or write will happen on the data earlier than `Transaction Safepoint`.
 PD calculates `Transaction Safepoint Proposal` by `min(GC Barriers) - 1` and proposes it to TiKV and TiFlash via the `StoreHeartbeatResponse`.
-Therefore, TiKV and TiFlash will reject all requests using timestamp earlier than the `Transaction Safepoint`.
+Therefore, TiKV and TiFlash will reject all requests with timestamp earlier than the `Transaction Safepoint`.
 In the next following `StoreHeartbeatRequest` TiKV and TiFlash will report their latest `Transaction Safepoint Status` to PD.

 3. `GC Safepoint`